 1. Soy butter

 Soy butter is a popular alternative to peanut butter for its wonderfully creamy texture.
-WowButter’s delicious vegan soy butter tastes pretty close to the real deal!
+WowButter’s (Click here to buy it from Amazon) delicious vegan soy butter tastes pretty close to the real deal!

 2. Bunchosia Argentea